Enzo Kana-Biyik

-Enzo Kana-Biyik (born 8 January 2007), is a French professional footballer who plays as a forward for Swiss Super League club Lausanne-Sport, on loan from Premier League club Manchester United.
+Enzo Makalele Assane Kana-Biyik (born 8 January 2007), is a French professional footballer who plays as a forward for the Under-21 squad of Premier League club Manchester United.

 Club career

 Le Havre

 Kana-Biyik spent his youth career at Ligue 1 side Le Havre.
 Kana-Biyik scored nine goals in 18 games for Le Havre's Under-19s team in the 2024–25 season.
 He was also named on the bench for the first team on two occasions.

 Manchester United

 On 10 July 2025, it was announced that Kana-Biyik had signed for Premier League club Manchester United.

 2025–26: Loan to Lausanne-Sport

 After signing for Manchester United, he was sent straight out to Swiss Super League club Lausanne-Sport.

 International career

 Enzo is eligible to represent both Cameroon through his father and France where he was born.
 Kana-Biyik was called up to the France under-19 in 2025.